EHBaozi/LatexSVG.jl/docs/src/man/usage.md

 svg_output = latexsvg(latex_code)
 ```

 The [`latexsvg`](@ref) function is the main api of this package.
 Here with the most simple usage, we pass a string of LaTeX code and `latexsvg` outputs a [`LaTeXSVG`](@ref) object that contains the SVG, which is automatically captured by `Documenter.jl` and rendered inline in this webpage.
-You can get inline rendering with any SVG-capable display environment, such as Jupyter, VS Code, or `Pluto.jl`.
+You can get inline rendering with any SVG- or HTML-capable display environment, such as `Documenter.jl`, Jupyter, VS Code, and `Pluto.jl`.

-If you are in an environment that cannot display SVG natively, such as the Julia REPL, this is what you'll see:
+If you are in an environment that cannot display SVG/HTML natively, such as the Julia REPL, this is what you'll see:

 ```@repl 1
 svg_output = latexsvg(latex_code)
 ```

 As you can see, the output also captures the LaTeX code and the preamble.
-In this case you can either load an SVG-capable display ([`ElectronDisplay.jl`](https://github.com/queryverse/ElectronDisplay.jl) is quite good for REPL usage) or save the output directly to a file:
+In this case you can either load an SVG/HTML-capable display ([`ElectronDisplay.jl`](https://github.com/queryverse/ElectronDisplay.jl) is quite good for REPL usage) or save the output directly to a file:

 ```julia=repl
 julia> savesvg("/path/to/file.svg", svg_output)
 ```

-Now let's start customizing the output.
+Now let's add some style.
 The above example is quite boring as it simply uses the default LaTeX font which is also available in `MathJax` and `KaTeX`.
 Let's customize the preamble to load some LaTeX fonts:

 ```@example 1
 add_preamble!(